-Students, staff and visitors to our schools will be expected to wear face coverings indoors and outside when six-foot physical distancing is not possible.
-Students will be allowed to remove face coverings during meals, instruction in special subjects such as physical education and music, and for short breaks so long as they maintain appropriate social distance.
-Teachers will be instructing students on when masks are required during instruction in the classroom, and when mask breaks are permitted.
+Students, staff and visitors to our schools are expected to wear face coverings indoors and outside when six-foot physical distancing is not possible.
+Students are allowed to remove face coverings during meals, instruction in special subjects such as physical education and music, and for short breaks so long as they maintain appropriate social distance.
+Teachers will instruct students on when masks are required during instruction in the classroom, and when mask breaks are permitted.
 The timing and duration of mask breaks will be designated by supervising staff.
 Students who are unable to medically tolerate a face covering will not be required to wear one.

-Face coverings will be provided to students and staff, if needed, at no cost.
+Face coverings are provided to students and staff, if needed, at no cost.
 Acceptable face coverings for COVID-19 include, but are not limited to, cloth-based coverings and surgical masks that cover both the mouth and nose.